enobee/rust-100-days-of-rust/README.md

 ## 📁 Structure

-Each folder represents a day's work:
+Each folder represents a day's work.

 ## Goals